 Are you preparing for a root canal in Waterbury?
 If you’re like most patients, you probably have a lot of questions about the process and what you can expect after the procedure is complete.
 Below, you will find a list of FAQs about root canals that will give you greater insight into how they work and why they’re considered a safe and effective solution to save natural teeth.
 If you have any additional questions or would like to schedule an appointment with Dr. Marini, please do not hesitate to contact our office.

 Why can’t the tooth just be extracted?

 It’s not uncommon for patients to ask why their problem tooth cannot just be extracted.
 Wouldn’t that be easier?
 It depends.
 The reality is that it is always best to keep your natural teeth as long as possible.
 Even if they are damaged, if there is a solution that will help fix the problem and strengthen the tooth, it’s always better to avoid extraction and tooth replacement.
 The reason is that your regular teeth are far stronger and better for your oral health.
 While removal of the tooth might appear easier, it can lead to time-consuming and costly treatment down the road.

 Is a root canal painful?

-If you know someone who has undergone a root canal claiming it caused immense pain, it’s highly likely that the pain they are referring to is actually caused by the infection, not the procedure.
+If you know someone who has undergone a root canal before claiming it caused immense pain, the discomfort they’re referring to is likely caused by the infection, not the procedure.
 A root canal is designed to eliminate the infection inside the tooth as well as the pain it is causing.
-Before the start of your procedure, you will receive local anesthesia to help you feel no discomfort during the procedure.
-You will feel completely relaxed, so you do not have to worry about experiencing any pain while Dr. Marini completes the process.
-Afterward, you can expect some soreness and tenderness; however, he and his team will provide you with the necessary instructions to follow at home to minimize discomfort.
+Before the start of your procedure, you will receive local anesthesia to help you feel no discomfort while Dr. Marini completes the process.
+Afterward, you can expect some soreness and tenderness; however, he and his team will provide helpful aftercare instructions.

 How successful are root canals?